-- Still, others believe in the “theory” of evolution, that man evolved out of an amorphous ooze after a big bang, and that leaves no room for God, “blowing out of the water” the “silly story” of the Biblical Creation.
+- Still, others believe in the “theory” of evolution, that man evolved out of an amorphous ooze after a big bang, and that leaves no room for God “blowing out of the water”.
+They hate the “silly story” of the Biblical Creation because they THINK it does not coincide with “science”.
 God created the Heavens and the earth and everything in it in seven days….yea right…(sarcasm).

 - And others are confused because there are many different “religions” with at least three Monotheistic religions that believe in a Creator God (Judaism, Islam, Christianity).
 There are also other religions that believe in multiple gods (Hinduism).
 This confuses so many people, that they decide it’s all make-believe, fairy tales, and choose to believe in no God at all.

 There’s another really, really good reason why many people choose to not believe in God.
 It’s human nature to not want to answer to anything or anyone.
+In-fact, the Bible says that the natural man in the flesh is at ENMITY with God and CANNOT submit himself to God (Romans 8:7-8).
 We may not want to admit this, but it’s true.
-If we believe that there is a Creator God, then we also have to accept the fact that the Creator has set up a series of “rules” that we need to “play by”..and who likes rules, right?
-People would rather believe truth, right and wrong, etc, is a variable concept that depends on the person.
+If we believe that there is a Creator God, then we also have to accept the fact that the Creator has set up a series of “rules” that we need to “play by” and who likes rules, right?
+People would rather believe truth, right and wrong, is a variable concept that depends on the person.
 What is right and true for you, may not be right or true for me, etc. But….there is one problem with this school of thought.
-It’s the 800 lb elephant in the room.
+It’s the 800-pound elephant in the room.
 If one person’s beliefs encroach on another person’s life or liberty, we have a problem.
-For instance, some believe that it is perfectly fine to kill or steal from another person under the right circumstances.
+For instance, some people believe that it is perfectly fine to kill or steal from another person under the right circumstances.
 We can see how this could be a problem, especially if you’re on the receiving end of these actions.
 The moving slide of moral relativity is confusing at best and dangerous at worst.